CSS Perspective enables true 3d movements for 3d transformed objects. Explore ways to manipulate and use these 3d techniques using CSS Perspective.

 - Remove white background on from logos

-This blend mode basically divides the values.
+This CSS blend mode basically divides the values.
 So small value becomes smaller making it much lighter.
 This group contains three values.

 - Lighten: It mixes the Lighter color between the base and the blending layer.